I’m excited to report a new milestone for the World’s Smallest Political Quiz.

 Now it’s broken into a new medium: for the first time to my knowledge, the Quiz is appearing in a feature-length movie!

-Appropriately enough, it’s a libertarian movie with a hard-hitting libertarian message: Alongside Night.
+Appropriately enough, it’s a libertarian science fiction film with a hard-hitting libertarian message: Alongside Night.

 Alongside Night began life as a novel by J. Neil Schulman.
 First published in 1979, it is one of the most acclaimed libertarian novels of all time.
 It’s been praised by the likes of Ron Paul, Milton Friedman, Anthony Burgess, Walter Block, Thomas Szasz, F. Paul Wilson, Poul Anderson, Robert Anton Wilson, Thomas Woods, Publisher’s Weekly, the Los Angeles Times Book Review… and we could go on and on.